MercadoLibre: Operations

-Mercado Libre operates under five main business units.
-MarketPlace is its platform for users to sell products, Mercado Pago is its payment platform for online sales, Mercado Publicado is the advertising portion of Mercado Libre, Mercado Shops is a tool designed to enhance the platform's overall ecosystem, and Mercado Crédito is the company's credit line.
+MercadoLibre operates under five main business units.
+MarketPlace is its platform for users to sell products, MercadoPago is its payment platform for online sales, Mercado Publicado is the advertising portion of MercadoLibre, MercadoShops is a tool designed to enhance the platform's overall ecosystem, and Mercado Crédito is the company's credit line.

-Mercado Libre's MarketPlace is a platform designed to match buyers and sellers.
+MercadoLibre's MarketPlace is a platform designed to match buyers and sellers.
 Customers bid for items or pay a set price for offered products.
 Items are delivered after payment, and users can provide feedback.
-3,000 official stores or brands work with Mercado Libre.

-Mercado Libre also runs a real estate and motors division under the name Mercado Libre Classificados.
-Realtors pay a monthly fee to list properties and automobiles on the Mercado Libre platform.
+3,000 official stores or brands work with MercadoLibre.
+MercadoLibre also runs a real estate and motors division under the name MercadoLibre Classificados.
+Realtors pay a monthly fee to list properties and automobiles on the MercadoLibre platform.

-Mercado Libre launched MercadoPago, a secure payment system, to diversify payment options.
+MercadoLibre launched MercadoPago, a secure payment system, to diversify payment options.
 MercadoPago processed 138.7 million transactions in 2016, which was a 73% improvement from 2015.
 Launched in 2012, MercadoShops was designed to allow small and medium-sized companies to open virtual stores on their existing websites.
 The stores feature integration with social network sites.

 In October 2014, a mobile app was released for MercadoPago which used a credit card reader to allow charges to be processed using a tablet or smartphone using a QR code.
 The company expanded MercadoPago into Colombia in July 2016.
 Mercado Crédito's credit process works with buyers and sellers.
 Rate types for credit lines are determined through a borrower profile.
+In September 2018, an alliance with BIND Group was announced, through which users of MercadoPago's digital wallet could invest their available balance in units of a mutual fund structured and managed by BIND.

+Sponsorships

+MercadoLibre is the title sponsor of the Liga Profesional de Fútbol (AFA), having signed a deal for the 2026-2027 season, and currently sponsors all CONMEBOL club competitions.
+MercadoLibre is the personal sponsor of Argentine Formula One driver Franco Colapinto, hence the company's logo appears on the Williams and Alpine cars he has driven.

 Corporate affairs

-The key trends for Mercado Libre are (as of the financial year ending 31 December):
+The key trends for MercadoLibre are (as of the financial year ending December 31):